places-dot/dev-ops-technical-task/README.md

 Create multi-stage Dockerfiles for container images to run the application and worker.
 1. Create a base Ruby image using the latest Alpine Linux.
 Build the Ruby interpreter from source code, use YJIT, and pass the required compiler flags.
 2. Based on the built image, create a second target with the application.
-3. (Optional, is a plus) If the worker application requires additional features, depending on your solution, create a third target.
+3. (Optional) If the worker application requires additional features, depending on your solution, create a third target.
-4. Push images to the provisioned AWS ECR.
+4. (Optional) Push images to the provisioned AWS ECR.

 ### 4. Kubernetes Manifests

 Create a set of Kubernetes manifests to deploy the application and worker to the cluster.
-(Optional, is a plus) Use Terraform module: (https://registry.terraform.io/providers/hashicorp/kubernetes/latest)
+(Optional, is a plus) Use Terraform module: (https://registry.terraform.io/providers/hashicorp/kubernetes/latest).
+(Optional, is a plus) Solution should reuse data and facts from terraform or/and ansible automatically.

 1. Create an application deployment that runs the Rails application.
 2. Create a worker deployment that runs the GoodJob background processor.